floatdrop/gulp-bem/readme.md

 Type: `String`

 This parameters points to a BEM object in tree, which dependency stream you want to get.
 Essentialy it's a path to a BEM object in filesystem (one-to-one).

+### tree.clone()

+Returns cloned tree, that should be used for creating separate groups of levels.
+For example common blocks can be shared through base tree with blocks on page.

+Internal it is just shortcut to `bem.tree(tree)`.

 ### bem.src(glob)